svenssonjoel/lispBM/README.md

 11. Port to nrf52840_pca10056 - 256k ram platform (same changes as above).
 12. Port to Raspberry pi 32Bit Bare-metal.
 13. Reduce size of builtins.c and put platform specific built in functions elsewhere.
-14. Implement 'progn' facility.
+14. (DONE, for eval_cps) Implement 'progn' facility.
 15. Add facilities for "pre-parsing" and for uploading "heap-images" to a running system.
 16. See if it is possible to explicitly free heap values that are used as temporaries when evaluating.
-17. Remove the "gensym" functionality havent found a use for it so far and it only complicates things.
+17. (DONE) Remove the "gensym" functionality havent found a use for it so far and it only complicates things.
 18. Test on all platforms after big changes to eval_cps.c.
 19. Bytecode compilation of functions (with restrictions).